percona/k8spsmdb-docs/docs/expose.md

 ```

 URIs for external usage are specified as key-value pairs, where the key is an
 arbitrary name and the value is the actual URI.
+The URI may include a port
+number.
+If nothing is set, the default MongoDB port will be used.

 Split horizon has following limitations: